braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 The following demonstrates the generalised use cases of the system:
 ![UCD.png](UCD.png)

-**FROM RUBRIC: Includes a complete and accurate system-level use case diagram that is well integrated with the text. /1.0**

 ### 2.4 Use Cases

 | Use Case ID    | 01                                                                                                                                                                                                                                                                                                   | 02                                                                                                                                                                                              | 03                                                                                                                                                                                                                                                                          | 04                                                                                                                                                                                                                                                     | 05                                                                                                                                                                                                                                                                                                                                                                                                          |